 - Free (Individuals): 6,000 code requests per day (180K/month), 240 chat requests daily, Gemini 2.5 model

-- Standard ($19/mo): Unlimited completions, Agent Mode with multi-file edits, MCP support, GitHub PR reviews
+- Standard ($19 per month): Unlimited completions, Agent Mode with multi-file edits, MCP support, GitHub PR reviews

-- Enterprise ($75/mo): Code customization on private codebase, deep Google Cloud integrations, custom model tuning
+- Enterprise ($75 per month): Code customization on private codebases, deep Google Cloud integrations, custom model tuning

 What Works:

-- Unmatched free tier: 6,000 daily completions sustained my entire workflow without payment for 2 months
+- Unmatched free tier: 6,000 daily completions sustain an entire workflow without payment for months

-- 1M token context window: Fed it an entire 40K-line codebase for project-wide awareness
+- 1M token context window: Ingests an entire 40K-line codebase for project-wide awareness

 - Agent Mode: Plan-approve-execute workflow gives control over multi-file changes before applying

-- Google Cloud native: If you use Apigee, BigQuery, or Firebase, integrations feel seamless
+- Google Cloud native: Apigee, BigQuery, and Firebase integrations feel seamless

-- MCP (Model Context Protocol): Connect external tools (databases, APIs) for enhanced context
+- MCP (Model Context Protocol): Connect external tools for enhanced context

-- Accuracy inconsistencies: Generated incorrect API syntax 2-3x more often than Copilot during testing
+- Accuracy inconsistencies: Generates incorrect API syntax 2-3x more often than Copilot

-- Higher base cost: $19/month vs Copilot’s $10 for similar unlimited completions
+- Higher base cost: $19 per month vs Copilot’s $10 for similar unlimited completions

-- Enterprise price jump: $75/month (up from $54) makes it the most expensive option at the high end
+- Enterprise price jump: $75 per month makes it the most expensive option at the high end

-Real-World Performance: Gemini excels as a secondary tool.
-I used the free tier for exploratory coding and prototype work while keeping Copilot for production.
-The massive free allowance meant I never worried about hitting limits during learning sprints.
-However, for mission-critical refactoring, Copilot’s accuracy and Cursor’s multi-file capabilities proved more reliable.
+Real-World Performance: Gemini excels as a secondary tool - the free tier handles exploratory coding and prototypes while Copilot handles production.
+For mission-critical refactoring, Copilot’s accuracy and Cursor’s multi-file capabilities are more reliable.

 Feature-by-Feature Comparison